-- 4.2 A copy of the policy is available for inspection from Reception during the School day. - 4.3 This policy can be made available in large print or other accessible format if required. - 4.4 This policy and all policies referred to in it are also available to staff on the Abbey DLD Colleges Portal.
+- 4.1 This policy is published on the College website and a hard copy is available on request. - 4.2 A copy of the policy is available for inspection from Reception during the College day. - 4.3 This policy can be made available in large print or other accessible format if required. - 4.4 This policy and all policies referred to in it are also available to staff on the Abbey DLD Colleges Portal.